dandxy89/BellkorAlgorithm/README.md

 This is an implementation of the “BellKor’s Pragmatic Chaos” final solution, which eventually went on to win the Netflix Grand Prize.

 The purpose of this algorithm is to predict the ratings using the Bellkor Algorithm.
-The algoritm uses novel [Feature Engineering](https://en.wikipedia.org/wiki/Feature_engineering) in order to model the temporal properties of the users and times over time.
+The algorithm uses novel [Feature Engineering](https://en.wikipedia.org/wiki/Feature_engineering) in order to model the temporal properties of the users and times over time.

 # Demo and usage